Plano Market Data Archive

 2015 Market Context: Mortgage rates ranged from 3.6-4.1% throughout 2015.
 Toyota broke ground on their Plano headquarters relocation.
 The tail end of post-recession recovery saw inventory constraints emerging as DFW accelerated ahead of national GDP growth.

-Last updated: February 7, 2026
+Last updated: March 13, 2026

-About this Data
+About This Data

 This archive tracks single-family home sales in Plano, sourced from NTREIS (North Texas Real Estate Information Systems) with regular MLS updates.
 The data is compiled using proprietary Power BI systems I've maintained since 2015, tracking every residential transaction in North Texas.

 All price metrics use median values rather than averages.
-The median represents the true middle of the market—half of homes sold for more, half for less.
+The median represents the true middle of the market — half of homes sold for more, half for less.
 Averages can be skewed by luxury sales or distressed properties, but the median shows you what a typical home actually costs in real market conditions.

-This analysis follows the Wise Coyote Method —10+ years of systematic market intelligence developed through personally facilitating 250+ transactions across North Texas with a deep focus on Plano.
+This analysis follows the Wise Coyote Method — 10+ years of systematic market intelligence developed through personally facilitating 250+ transactions across North Texas with a deep focus on Plano.
 This isn't abstract data analysis pulled from quarterly reports; it's market intelligence from someone who actually works here.

 Updates & Maintenance

 Weekly inventory reports are published every Friday.
-Monthly Price Matrix reports are released within the first week of each new month.
+Monthly reports are released within the first week of each new month.
 Historical data is maintained continuously, with corrections or adjustments made as MLS records are updated.

 Citation & Use